hodaakl/hodaakl/README.md

 ### Hi, I'm Hoda. 👋

 - 👩🏻‍🏫 I am a physics PhD student at the University of Florida, working in the field of computational (Theoretical) Biophysics in [Dixit group](https://sites.google.com/view/dixitlab).
-- 🔭 I’m currently working on two projects, [a generative model for protein sequences](https://meetings.aps.org/Meeting/MAR22/Session/K06.8) and an [information theoretic formulation to quantify cell-signaling quality in cells](https://meetings.aps.org/Meeting/MAR22/Session/Q04.7).
-Manuscripts for both projects are in preparation.
+- 🔭 I’m currently working on two projects, [a generative model for protein sequences]([https://meetings.aps.org/Meeting/MAR22/Session/K06.8](https://www.biorxiv.org/content/10.1101/2022.12.12.520114v1)) and an [information theoretic formulation to quantify cell-signaling quality in cells](https://meetings.aps.org/Meeting/MAR22/Session/Q04.7).
 - 🌱 I am currently learning about Transfomers and how language models are applied to protein sequeneces.
 - 👯 I’m up to collaborate on machine learning projects.
 - 🙏🏼 I'm always happy to receive feedback on how to make my code better.
 If you try to apply any of my code and face difficulty, please reach out!